-How do you prepare for the first day of school homeschool as yellow buses start to roam neighborhoods and kids get fresh school supplies?
+How do you prepare for the first day of “homeschool” in a new school year?

 Even if they’ve been homeschooling all year round, it turns out that local families have plenty of great ideas for making their “back-to-school” time extra special!

 Here are some suggested traditions and tips from area homeschoolers:

 OK, OK … so maybe doughnuts aren’t the healthiest foods around, but many homeschool families start their first day of school with these delectable morsels.
 After all, we have 364 days in the rest of the year to eat healthy.

 Other families will go out for a meal at a local restaurant, pack a special boxed lunch, bake a special treat (who says your first day can’t be a “piece of cake”?), or order pizza.